HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 The `feature_service` property will be an instance of the `FeatureService` class.
 This class will be implemented to encapsulate code related to feature activation and prevent bloating of `BaseTransaction` code.
 More on that in the [Feature Service] section below.

 Notice that for users of the API, only the feature name (enum option) is necessary.
-The user shouldn't care how or why this feature is activated, only if it is or not.
+The user shouldn't care how or why this feature is activated, only whether it is or not.

-They way the `is_feature_active()` method is used is very important.
-If the feature is **NOT** active, the user **should only execute current, existing code**.
+The way the `is_feature_active()` method is used is very important.
+If the feature is **NOT** active, the user **should execute only current, existing code**.
 That is, the network should behave exactly as it currently behaves if the feature is not active.
 When the feature finally meets the criteria (transparently to the user of this code), the method will return `True` and new code implementing the new feature should be executed.

 ## Explorer User Interface
 [Explorer User Interface]: #explorer-user-interface